bytebeamio/uplink/docs/quickstart.md

 ---

 The device management page has a create device button.
 Click on it, your browser will download a `device_1.json` file.
-Your devices are supposed to use this file to connect to our broker.
+Your devices are supposed to use this file to connect to our platform.
 Each device you create on the dashboard is supposed to map to a unique physical device.
-This file contains device private keys and the ca certificates as well, everything needed to securely connect to our backend.
+This file contains device private keys and the ca certificates, everything needed to securely connect to our backend.

 ---

-Download the uplink executable for your platform and start it by providing the `device.json` file as an argument:
+Download the uplink executable for your platform from the github releases page and start it by providing the `device.json` file as an argument:

 ```sh
 ./uplink -a device_1.json -v
 ```

 Uplink will start and connect to our backend.
-You will notice a few changes in your project dashboard:
+You will notice a few changes in your device management page:

-* The last heartbeat will change to `a few seconds ago`.
+* The last heartbeat of the created device will change to `a few seconds ago`.
 This means that the device is live.
 * You will see a value in the uplink version field in the overview of this device.
-Uplink is pushing it's version along with the device shadow.
+Uplink is pushing its version along with the device shadow.
 * You will be able to login to your device remotely using the `Remote shell` button.

 The uplink program is supposed to run as a background daemon on your device.